zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 there’s no such thing as reality.”
 An “illusion” (i llusion) is something that you see but isn’t real.
 It doesn’t actually exist.
 “Reality ” (reality) is that which really does exist – things that are not imaginary or not fake.

 I don’t want to get into long philosophical discuss ions with you about reality and existence.
-I’m giving you the general meanings of t hese terms as they might be used in normal conversation, less than perhaps in a  philosophical discussion, even though this dialogue is entitled “Discussing P hilosophy.”
+I’m giving you the general meanings of these terms as they might be used in normal conversation, less than perhaps in a  philosophical discussion, even though this dialogue is entitled “Discussing P hilosophy.”
 Rene says, “Okay.
 Are you sure you’re feeling all right?”
 She’s askin g if perhaps Francis is feeling sick or ill.

 Francis says, “I’m better now that I’ve made some d ecisions about my epistemological outlook on life.”
 “Epistemological”  comes from the term “epistemology” (epistemology).
 “Epistemology” is an other one of those areas of study in philosophy.
 “Epistemology” has to do with the study of knowledge and how we know things, or how we get to know things.
 H ow is it that we know what is true?
 How is it that we know what we know?
 Those  are questions that epistemology might try to answer.
 “Epistemological outlook,” then, would be the way that you view how knowledge is acquired, I gues s.

 Francis says, “I’m allowing reason and logic to gui de me.”
 “Reason” (reason) refers to the mind’s ability to think, to understan d, to form conclusions.
 “Logic” (logic), in general conversation, usually refers to  a clear, organized way of thinking about something.
 Logic is another one of t hose areas of philosophy.
 In some ways, logic is the set of tools that philosoph ers use to understand things.
 Logic refers to how arguments are constructed, how you put together an argument in order to reach a conclusion.

-Francis says he’s going to allow reason and logic t o guide him, which seems fair enough, reasonable enough.
+Francis says he’s going to allow reason and logic to guide him, which seems fair enough, reasonable enough.
 Rene says, “That’s great , but you still seem a little distracted.”
 Someone who is “distracted” (distracte d) is unable to focus on something, often because he is thinking about somet hing else instead of what perhaps he should be thinking about.
 Francis respon ds that he’s distracted because he’s “wrestling with some major questions a bout ethics and morality.”

 The phrasal verb “to wrestle (wrestle) with” someth ing means to debate or to think very seriously about a problem, a problem tha t you’re finding difficult perhaps to solve or to come to a conclusion about.
 “I’m wrestling with the choice I have to make about what I’m going to eat for dinner .”
 I’m not sure.
 I’m going back and forth.
 I’m debating.
 Should I have chicken?
 Sho uld I have vegetables?
 I’m wrestling with my decision.
 Well, not really.
 I’m g oing to have chicken and vegetables.
 But that’s the meaning of the phrasal v erb “to wrestle with.”